-Figure 4.17 - Plots of Various Vds Values for a [Series MOSFET] Buffer linearities in the differential surface are negligible or insignificant.
+Figure 4.17 - Plots of Various Vds Values for a [Series MOSFET] Buffer

+A tradeoff between accuracy and simplicity is also possible regarding the selection of the appropriate keyword for the series [Model].
+One may choose to use the simple [R Series] keyword for the series [Model] if the nonlinearities in the differential surface are negligible or insignificant.
 No universal recommendation can be made for the most appropriate technique to make a best-fit representation of the internal differential current surface.
 Sophisticated mathematical fitting algorithms are available to do this job, but a manual trial and error approach may also be possible.